 Rinse berries and pat dry.
 With a paring knife, remove hulls.

 Add sugar to mashed berries and stir to combine thoroughly.
 Let stand 10 minutes.

 Bring to a full boil for exactly 1 minute and remove from heat.
 Allow to cool for 3 minutes.

 Pour pectin directly into berry-sugar mixture and stir until thoroughly combined.

-Store in refrigerator for up to 1 month, or in freezer for up to 1 year.
-Thawed jam can keep in refrigerator for up to 1 month.
+Store in refrigerator for up to one month or in freezer for up to one year.
+Thawed jam can keep in the refrigerator for up to one month.